 I want this Christmas to be the most relaxed one yet.
 At least if you try doing these things and you are still up late Christmas Eve, just remind yourself how things would have been worse if you hadn’t even tried!!

-I want enjoy each moment because I am well rested and relaxed.
+I want to enjoy each moment because I am well-rested and relaxed.
 I don’t want to repeat the mistake I made for years by staying up way past midnight on Christmas Eve.

 Getting into God’s Word each day will help all your other Christmas preparations go much better.